hubotio/hubot/README.md

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.

 You'll probably never have to hack on this repo directly.
 Instead this repo provides a library that's distributed by npm that you simply require in your project.

-Please note that the repo is in an unstable state as it is going through some changes to move the adapters out of the core and into their own packages.
-The latest stable release is `v1.1.11`.

 ## Getting Your Own